practicajs/practica/README.md

 Standard, ah?

-### Make yourself acquainted with it
+### Enjoy

-- ✅ Run the routes with Postman
+- ✅ Start coding.
+The code is short by design and you should get up to speed quick
-- ✅ Understand the project structure by watch [this 5 min YouTube 📹](https://youtube.com)
+- ✅ Understand the project structure by watch [this 5 min YouTube (coming soon) 📹](https://github.com/practicajs/practica/blob/main/docs/not-ready-yet.md)
 - ✅ Optional: Skim through the code, all the best practices are tagged inside the code
-- ✅ Master it by visiting our [documentation website](https://practica.org)
+- ✅ Master it by visiting our [documentation website (coming soon)](https://practica.org)

 https://user-images.githubusercontent.com/8571500/156916532-c73fd814-8815-486b-8117-04add11a5907.mp4